ugurmuslim/OrderProduct_TV/readme.md

 `GET` [/api/v1/order](#post-1billingstart-trialjson) <br/>

-Ypu will get orders.
+You will get orders.
 You can enter 2 parameteres to filter the datas.

 **Parameters**